ebecht/hypergate/README.md

 |Gated-in  |                116|      0|
 |Gated-out |                 10|   1874|

-Another option, which offers more low-level control, is to examine for each datapoint wether they pass the threshold for each parameter.
+Another option, which offers more low-level control, is to examine for each datapoint whether they pass the threshold for each parameter.
 The function to obtain such a boolean matrix is ```boolmat```.
 Here our gating strategy specifies *SiglecF+cKit-Ly6C-*.
 We would thus obtain a 3-columns x 2000 (the number of events) rows

 ```r